workflow-rs/workflow-rs/README.md

 # WORKFLOW-RS

-WORKFLOW-RS project is designed to provide a unified environment for development of async Rust application that are able to run in **native** platforms as well as **in-browser** (by building to WASM32 browser-compatible target).
+WORKFLOW-RS project is designed to provide a unified environment for development of **async Rust applications** that are able to run in **native** platforms (desktops/servers) as well as **in-browser**
+(by building to WASM32 browser-compatible target).

 These crates contain a carefully curated collection of functions and crates (as well as re-exports) meant to provide a platform-neutral environment framework for Rust applications.

-## Rationale
+# Features:

+* Platform neutral crates that are able to function in, or provide abstractions for, running on bare metal as well as inside of a browser WASM-powered environment.
+* BPF-friendly environment that allows certain crates when building to the BPF targets.

+# Crates:

+This project is comprised of the following crates (exported as features):

+* [**WORKFLOW-DOM**](https://github.com/workflow-rs/workflow-dom) Crate for DOM utilities offering JavaScript injection functionality at runtime, allowing you to load JavaScript into the browser environment at Runtime using Rust.
+(This allows you to embed JavaScript modules directly into your Rust crates.
+* [**WORKFLOW-WEBSOCKET**](https://github.com/workflow-rs/workflow-websocket) WebSocket crate with async Rust API that functions uniformly in the native environemnt (using Tokio) and within a browser using the native browser WebSockets.
+* [**WORKFLOW-RPC**](https://github.com/workflow-rs/workflow-rpc) RPC library based on top of WORKFLOW-WEBSOCKET that offers asynchronous Binary data relay over Workflow-WebSocket-based connections using Borsh serialization.
+* [**WORKFLOW-CORE**](https://github.com/workflow-rs/workflow-core) Core utilities used by the Workflow framework.
+These utilities implement as well as re-export curated implementations that are compatible with async Rust environment requiring `Send` markers.
+* [**WORKFLOW-LOG**](https://github.com/workflow-rs/workflow-log) Logging functionality that is Native, WASM (browser) and BPF-friendly.
+* [**WORKFLOW-WASM**](https://github.com/workflow-rs/workflow-wasm) A set of WASM helper modules and utility functions for accessing JavaScript object properties.
+* [**WORKFLOW-TERMINAL**](https://github.com/workflow-rs/workflow-terminal) A unified terminal implementation designed to offer a terminal user interface in a native shell (OS) as well as in-browser.
+This implementation is helpful for creating and testing crates that are meant to function in-browser and on native platforms.
+* [**WORKFLOW-HTML**](https://github.com/workflow-rs/workflow-html) HTML templating marco meant to offer an easy-to-use runtime html templating against DOM when using async Rust in-browser.
+This crate is a foundational pillar behind WORKFLOW-UX crate that offers Rust-based DOM-driven UX creation.
+* [**WORKFLOW-I18N**](https://github.com/workflow-rs/workflow-i18n) i18n framework for Workflow-UX Applications.
+This framework offers runtime translation of text based on a phrase-dictionary database.
+* [**WORKFLOW-HTTP**](https://github.com/workflow-rs/workflow-http) HTTP server crate based on Tide HTTP server meant for serving applications based on Workflow-UX user interface library.
+* [**WORKFLOW-UX**](https://github.com/workflow-rs/workflow-ux) Async Rust + HTML Web Component driven application user interface library.
+* [**WORKFLOW-UNISTORE**](https://github.com/workflow-rs/workflow-unistore) A crate offering a simple platform-neutral file (data) storage but resolving file paths at runtime based on the OS as well as supporting browser local-storage.
+* [**WORKFLOW-ALLOCATOR**](https://github.com/workflow-rs/workflow-allocator) A security-oriented framework for developing Solana Programs (Smart Contract) and Solana client-side applications using pure async Rust.

+***

+# Rationale:

 There are multiple reasons behind the creation of this framework, here are the few use cases: